ldlockhart/vscodeextension/README.md

 2.  **Install Dependencies:**
-    Navigate into the project folder and install the single dependency needed for packaging (we might need it later).
+    Navigate into the project folder and install the required dependencies as shown

     cd beefree-sdk-snippets
-    npm install
+    npm install express joi express-rate-limit node-fetch

 3.  **Open in VS Code:**